Kunstbanause/Last64/last64_bloom/TASKS.md

 # DONE
 - Unlock weapons
+- Render arena boder only if round is running

 ## Phase 0: Files and Compile
 - Create the needed files, incl. a makefile in order to compile
 - Render a single box